wukerplank/contact-form-7-mailchimp/README.md

 # Contact Form 7 Mailchimp

 This Wordpress plugin is an extension to the widely used [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin.
 This extension enables you to configure a the contact form to push newly submitted data to [Mailchimp](http://mailchimp.com/).
+This plugin uses the Mailchimp API v3.

+## Dependencies

+You will at least need PHP 5.3 on your host to use this plugin.

+HTTP requests to the Mailchimp API are made via CURL, so make sure it is availabel on your host.
+On most Debian/Ubuntu hosts you should be able to install the PHP CURL package with

+    sudo apt-get install php5-curl

 ## Usage